yegor256/blog/_posts/2015/jan/2015-01-05-how-to-be-honest-and-keep-customer.md

 In my opinion, the only way to prevent such a situation or minimize its consequences is to organize regular and systematic [independent technical reviews]({% pst 2014/dec/2014-12-18-independent-technical-reviews %}).
-They will give confindence to the client that the team is not lying to him about the quality of the product and key technical decisions made internally.
+They will give confidence to the client that the team is not lying to him about the quality of the product and key technical decisions made internally.